Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Dissolved chemicals: Water with rain water, distilled water or filtered water only.

-Salts buildup: Flush out accumulated salts from the soil every 1-2 months by running a stream of water through the soil until it drips through the drainage hole.
+Salts buildup: Flush out excess salts every 1-2 months, by running a stream of water through the soil until it drains through the drainage hole.

 Pests